eraybasar/pesdk-docs/_guides/index.md

 ---
 layout: guides/index
-title: Guides # title as shown in the menu and
+title: &title Guides # title as shown in the menu and
 order: 1
 tags: &tags # tags that are necessary
   - photo editor